Interpreting The Insight 2023 Sales KPI Report - Kellblog

 One more time, thoughts:

 - Selling motion is not really a metric yet it’s defined here.
 Moreover, it’s differently and better defined on slide 6.
-They try to classify a company’s sales motion by the motion that has 75% or more of their reps.
-This won’t work for many companies with multiple motions because no one motion is 75% of the team.
+They try to classify a company’s sales motion by the motion that has 75% or more of its reps.
+This won’t work for many companies with multiple motions because no one motion accounts for 75% of the team.

 - New (logo) ARR as % of new ARR.
 I mapped this to my terminology for clarity.
 They say 75% is top quartile, but that doesn’t make sense to me.
-This is not a higher-is-better metric.
-If you’re getting a lot more than 70% of your new ARR from new logos, I wonder why you’re doing more with the installed base.
+This is a Goldilocks metric, not a higher-is-better metric.
+If you’re getting a lot more than 70% of your new ARR from new logos, I wonder why you’re not doing more with the installed base.
 If you’re getting a lot less than 70%, I wonder why you aren’t winning more new customers.

 - Average sales cycle (ASC).
 They say the benchmark is 3-6 months for a transactional motion (where just two rows above they use a different taxonomy of field, inside, and hybrid) and 9-12 months for consultative.
 On slide 6 they say transactional is <3 months, solution is 3-9 months, and consultative is 6-12+ months.
-It’s not shockingly inconsistent, but they need to clean this up.
+It’s not shockingly inconsistent, but they need to clean it up.

 Sales Productivity Metrics (Slide 11)